-As official supplier, Riwal supplies scissor and mast lifts that help the competition teams reach the finish line.
-During the 12 stops of the race in various host cities worldwide, the 65 Volvo Ocean boats are lifted out of the water, using the Riwal machines to perform various maintenance work safely and efficiently at height.
-The equipment is already being used at the Volvo Ocean Race site in Lisbon, Portugal, for the rigging of the boats prior to the start of the race in October 2017.
-During the race, the aerial platforms travel along in sea containers for maximum availability and effective working time for the competition teams.
-Both the local Riwal teams and its partners provide training and technical support in addition to the equipment.
+As an official supplier, Riwal supplied scissor and mast lifts that help the competition teams reach the finish line.
+During the 12 stops of the race in various host cities worldwide, the 65 Volvo Ocean boats were lifted out of the water, using the Riwal machines to perform various maintenance work safely and efficiently at height.
+The equipment was already being used at the Volvo Ocean Race site in Lisbon, Portugal, for the rigging of the boats prior to the start of the race in October 2017.
+During the race, the aerial platforms traveled along in sea containers for maximum availability and effective working time for the competition teams.
+Both the local Riwal teams and its partners provided training and technical support in addition to the equipment.

 Nick Bice, Director of Boats & Maintenance of the Volvo Ocean Race adds: "The Volvo Ocean Race now works more closely than ever with market leaders such as Riwal to maintain the boats as well as possible. aerial work platforms was a major challenge during previous editions, which is why we are very pleased with this collaboration, and Riwal guarantees the quality and supports the competition teams in preparing their boats during the race. "

-The Volvo Ocean Race 2017-2018 is fought over a distance of some 45,000 nautical miles, the longest distance in the history of the race.
-Four oceans are crossed and 12 major cities are visited on 6 continents.
+The Volvo Ocean Race 2017-2018 was fought over a distance of some 45,000 nautical miles, the longest distance in the history of the race.
+Four oceans were crossed and 12 major cities were visited on 6 continents.